binary-manu/routerify/README.md

   ipset save > /etc/iptables/ipsets
   ```
 * For services running on a LAN node, define the appropriate DNAT rule,
-  adding it top the `PORTFWD` chain in the NAT table:
+  adding it to the `PORTFWD` chain in the NAT table:

   ```sh
   # DNAT connections for local port 2222/TCP to 192.168.1.100:4444